Currents of War 2025

 Super Nintendo games like Secret of Mana & Final Fantasy 3/6,

-Fantasy character designs with some reason for details
+Fantasy character designs with reason for the details

 I wanted to create a semi 'tacky' weapons shop for the style.